billwallis/sql-problems/src/reviews.md

 > There is no live query editor, but each case study has a link to a [DB Fiddle](https://www.db-fiddle.com/) page with the (PostgreSQL) DDL.
 >
 > Although the questions are based on PostgreSQL, I'll solve them with DuckDB.
+>
+> The site is free, but you need to pay for the solutions.

 ### Pros ✔️